Our maternity services during Coronavirus (Covid-19)

 Whilst we attempt to limit the spread of COVID19 we ask that you please:

-- Attend your Maternity appointments alone.
-This unfortunately includes your scan appointments.
+- Please attend your Maternity appointments alone.

 - We may contact you via telephone prior to any planned appointments, visits and attendances to ask screening questions to ensure you are well enough (asymptomatic) to attend.
 If you are contacted you must accurately and honestly answer the questions asked regarding COVID-19 symptoms, self-isolation or family members within the household who are self-isolating.
 This allows us to make a plan of care for you that will keep you and your baby safe.
 It also helps us keep our staff safe so that they can continue to remain well to care for you and others.